benhook1013/space-game/lib/ui/README.md

   pauses gameplay when opened mid-run; `Esc` also closes it.
 - [UpgradesOverlay](upgrades_overlay.md) – lists purchasable ship upgrades;
   opened with `U` and pauses gameplay.
-- [SettingsOverlay](settings_overlay.md) – adjust HUD, minimap, text, joystick
+- [SettingsOverlay](settings_overlay.md) – adjust volume, HUD, minimap, text,
-  scale and gameplay ranges, with a reset button; opened via HUD button.
+  joystick scale and gameplay ranges, with a reset button; opened via HUD button.
 - The `M` key toggles mute in any overlay; `F1` toggles debug overlays;
   `Enter` starts or restarts from the menu or game over; `R` restarts at any time; `Q` returns to the menu from pause or game over; `Escape` or `P` pauses